seeu-inspace/easyg/README.md

 # EasyG

-EasyG is a script to automate some tasks for information gathering for PenTesting and Bug Hunting
+EasyG is a script that I use to automate some tasks for information gathering for PenTesting and Bug Hunting